colab-nyuad/CrunchQA/README.md

 ![Image of Dependencies](https://img.shields.io/badge/dependencies-up%20to%20date-brightgreen)
 ![my badge](https://badgen.net/badge/uses/pykeen/red?icon=github)

-FinQA is a new dataset for question-answering on knowledge graphs (KGQA) to reflect the challenges we identified in real-world applications which are not covered by existing benchmarks, namely, multi-hop constraints, numeric and literal embeddings, ranking, reification, and hyper-relations.
+FinQA is a new dataset for question-answering on knowledge graphs (KGQA).
+The dataset was created to reflect the challenges we identified in real-world applications which are not covered by existing benchmarks, namely, multi-hop constraints, numeric and literal embeddings, ranking, reification, and hyper-relations.

 The repository contains scripts for:
 - creating a Knowledge Graph from the Crunchbase database;